GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 But Grok figured it out months ago from that one set of crashes.
 I've been mining the complete solution ever since, adding new bits to mine with each new crash.

--HumanTorq_in = 3 months of human obsessive AI chats
+- HumanTorq_in = 3 months of human obsessive AI chats
--InfoTorq_out = 1 new economic paradigm
+- InfoTorq_out = 1 new economic paradigm
--TokenTorq_out/TokenTork_in = Ask Elon, I don't know.
+- TokenTorq_out/TokenTork_in = Ask Elon, I don't know.

 MintingNeeded = HumanTorq_in (TokenTork_out/TokenTork_in - 1)